Avicii: Health

-In January 2012, Bergling was hospitalised for 11 days in New York City with acute pancreatitis caused by excessive alcohol use.
-Between 2012 and 2014, Bergling was prescribed opioids for the pain caused by his pancreatitis, including OxyContin and Vicodin, to which he developed an addiction.
-In 2014, Bergling underwent surgery and had both his appendix and gallbladder removed.
-In 2015, Bergling entered a rehab facility, later announcing in March 2016 that he would be retiring from touring.
-In the 2017 documentary Avicii: True Stories, directed by his close and longtime collaborator Levan Tsikurishvili, Bergling spoke about his physical and mental health struggles.
+In January 2012, Avicii was hospitalised for 11 days in New York City with acute pancreatitis that was caused by alcoholism.
+Between 2012 and 2014, Avicii was prescribed opioids for the pain caused by his pancreatitis, including OxyContin and Vicodin, to which he developed an addiction.
+To wean himself off the addiction, in 2014, he began taking buprenorphine/naloxone, a milder opioid.
+He said that "Of course, I didn't listen to the majority of doctors".
+In addition to changing his habits, doctors recommended that Avicii have his gallbladder removed; however, he put off the surgery due to a busy schedule.
+As a result, his appendix ruptured.

+In March 2014, Avicii underwent surgery and had both his appendix and gallbladder removed.

+In 2015, after his father, his manager Ash Pournouri and his tour manager, his bodyguard, and his older brother staged an intervention for him in Ibiza, after several hours of resistance, Avicii agreed to enter a drug rehabilitation facility.

+He announced in March 2016 he would be retiring from touring.
+In the documentary Avicii: True Stories (2017), directed by his close and longtime collaborator Levan Tsikurishvili, Avicii spoke about his physical and mental health struggles.
 The documentary depicts the pressure from his management to continue performing live in spite of his objections.

-Following his retirement, Bergling took up transcendental meditation, which he credited with reducing his anxiety, and started seeing a therapist.
+Following his retirement, Avicii took up Transcendental Meditation, which he credited with reducing his anxiety, and started seeing a therapist.
+In the summer of 2017, he traveled to the Amazon rainforest in Peru to drink ayahuasca.
+Before his death, he was working with a trainer, eating healthy foods, studying philosophy, and meditating.
+He read Science of Being and Art of Living by Maharishi Mahesh Yogi.

-High pressure from management and fans to continue touring and maintaining his public persona were cited as key reasons for his suicide, according to GQ.
-In a statement from the article, "Bergling feared upsetting fans.
-He was sensitive to the 'flood of hate mail' after cancelled gigs."

-His manager, Arash Pournouri, admitted that he knew of Bergling's anxieties but refused to label them a problem of mental health.
-Furthermore, his management team only became aware of his painkiller addiction in November 2014.
-They staged two interventions for him, neither of which were successful.
-Pournouri rescheduled many shows in order for Bergling to recover in Stockholm.
-Having discovered his client's alcohol issues earlier, Pournouri set out to forbid his promoters from offering him alcohol, clearing out his minibar and focusing on his recovery.
-Problems worsened, however, when there was no crew to "keep tabs" on Bergling during his recuperation.
-Pournouri met with Bergling's father Klas in 2014 to share concerns about Bergling's health.
+Avicii's manager, Arash Pournouri, said he knew of Avicii's anxieties but refused to label them a problem of mental health.
+His management team became aware of Avicii's painkiller addiction in November 2014, and they staged two unsuccessful interventions for him.
+Pournouri rescheduled many shows to allow Avicii to recover in Stockholm.
+Having discovered his client's alcoholism, Pournouri forbade promoters from offering Avicii alcohol, clearing out his minibar and focusing on his recovery.
+Issues worsened when there was no crew to stop Avicii during his recuperation.
+Pournouri met with Avicii's father, Klas, in 2014 to share concerns about Avicii's health.

-Against his client's wishes, Pournouri claimed to have cancelled two more world tours, which would have added up to approximately US$2.9 million in profits.
+Pournouri claimed to have cancelled two more world tours, against Avicii's wishes, which would have earned up to approximately US$2.9 million in profits.

+Hobbies

+Avicii enjoyed playing World of Warcraft as well as Grand Theft Auto V.

+Residence

+In 2013, Avicii bought a 7,000 square-foot house on one-third of an acre in Hollywood Hills for $15.5 million.
+It was sold for $17.5 million just after his death.